orionhealth/XBDD/docs/DEVELOPMENT.md

 HTTPS=true
 ```

-Then you need to enable the backend server to run SSL, to do that
+Then you need to enable the backend server to run SSL.
+To do that:

 1. Enable the block beginning with `server` in the `application-dev.yml`;